 from them.
 Consequently, especially hairnets used to be decorated with silver or gold thread, pearls and gemstones.
 A variant is a hairnet or -bag sitting at the back of the head, held in place

 by a ribbon or band around the forehead.
-To this, a long artificial plait (wrapped in fabric and enwound with braid) is attached.
+To this, a long artificial plait (wrapped in fabric and interlaced with ornamental ribbons) is attached.

 Jewellery: